We aim to:

 Staff and facilities

 Five recently-refurbished dedicated Biology laboratories are available, as well as a Sixth Form teaching room.
 Each laboratory is extremely well-equipped, containing all basic laboratory apparatus and a variety of specialist equipment.
+All rooms have integrated PCs, projectors and whiteboards.

 The Biology department staff consists of six full-time teachers, two part-time teachers and three highly-qualified technicians.